JacobSNGoodwin/vue-dfs-store/readme.md

 ### Create Store

-Let's show how to use this with... a counter app because nothing under the sun is new.
-This is the same counter demoed at the top of this readme!
+Let's show how to use this with... a counter app because I lack any sense of originiality.
+This is the same counter demonstrated above!

 Use the createStore function with the following properties provided in a configuration object.

 The configuration recieve a `name`, an `initialState` object, an `accessorsCreator`, and a `mutatorHook`.
-(So far all required, but this may change).

 The `accessorsCreator` receives `mutate` and `get` functions.